-Task 2 The Jurisdiction will modify collection routes.
-1/1/2024 Task 3 The Jurisdiction will distribute organics recycling collection containers to all commercial businesses and multi-family generators that do not have service.
-3/1/2024 Task 4 The Jurisdiction will provide three-container waste collection service to all commercial customers that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11, 18984.12, or other provision of the Regulations, or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
+TASK 7 The Jurisdiction will work to hot stamp current organics carts to include food waste information.
+9/30/2022 (Task completion to be verified) TASK 8 The Jurisdiction will work with its hauler to distribute (14,500) organics recycling collection bins to all residential and commercial generators that do not have service (14,500 total - includes both residential generators that had not previously signed up for organics collection voluntarily).
+9/30/2022 (Task completion to be verified) TASK 9 The Jurisdiction will implement organic waste collection services to all remaining residential and commercial generators utilizing spare collection vehicles until such time as new collection vehicles are delivered.
+10/1/2022 (Task completion to be verified) TASK 10 The Jurisdiction will require and verify the hauler purchases additional collection vehicles to allow for ongoing program implementation.
+12/31/2022 (Task completion to be verified) TASK 11 The Jurisdiction will provide three-container waste collection service to all residential and commercial customers that are not subject to an exemption or waiver from such service under 14 CCR sections 18984.11, 18984.12, or other provision of the Regulations, or are not an authorized self-hauler subject to the Jurisdiction's ordinance requiring compliance with the requirements of section 18988.3.
 In implementing this container system, the Jurisdiction will ensure materials are sorted into the containers properly by generators.
-3/1/2024
+12/31/2022 (Task completion to be verified)